otelfiyat/otelfiyat-web/README.md

-# Otel Fiyat
+# otelfiyat.com

 ## Overview

-Otel Fiyat is a project designed to help users compare hotel prices and find the best deals.
+otelfiyat.com is a project designed to help users compare hotel prices and find the best deals.

 ## Features